sodadata/soda-core/docs/README.md

 can be checked into your version control system as part of your pipeline code.

 > Want to try Soda SQL?
-Head over to our ['5 minute tutorial'](https://docs.soda.io/soda-sql/getting-started/5_min_tutorial.html) and get started straight away!
+Head over to our ['Quick start tutorial'](https://docs.soda.io/soda-sql/getting-started/5_min_tutorial.html) and get started straight away!

 **"[Show me the metrics](https://www.youtube.com/watch?v=1-mOKMq19zU)"**